Ahasannn/Ahasannn.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 announcement: >
-  I am currently seeking research opportunities and a potential advisor for funded MS/PhD positions beginning Fall 2025.
+  I am currently seeking research opportunities and a potential advisor for funded PhD positions beginning Fall 2025.
 Please <a href="mailto:ahasankabir146@gmail.com" target="_blank">contact me</a> if you want to collaborate.
 ---

 Welcome!
 I am a software engineer at Kinetik Healthcare Solutions, a US-based healthcare startup, where I am building an Uber-like iOS application for patient transportation, working remotely from Bangladesh.
 I earned my BSc in Computer Science and Engineering from Chittagong University of Engineering and Technology.
 For my undergraduate thesis, I focused on natural language processing, experimenting with the integration of handcrafted features and transformers for low-resource languages.
 Outside of my job, I actively engage in research projects and have presented our findings at several conferences.